 First of all, let us describe the typical development process on the example of our company, assuming it’s the development from the scratch.

 ADCI Solutions’ project manager (PM from here) and a client’s representative discuss the client’s needs (or the specifications if clients already know what they want), following the amount of work and do the planning.

 PM passes the tech documentation and specifications to the Lead Developer, make the project aims and requirements clear.
 Then Lead Developer does the assessment of the existing website.
 The client is expected to provide access credentials to the existing website.

-Afterwards the Lead Developer do the report to the PM, who, in his turn, discuss all the features and details with the client.
+Afterwards, the Lead Developer does the report to the PM, who, in his turn, discuss all the features and details with the client.

 Following is the work on the wireframes and prototypes in collaboration with the client and the team’s designer.